glacials/whatsinstandard/README.md

 Since we use Bower and we are hosted by GitHub, the `gh-pages` branch just reflects `master` after a `bower install` happens.
 This way `master` retains separation from its dependencies (Bootstrap). `gh-pages` is the live site.

-When a set is nearing release, there should be an additional branch which contains the site as it will be when the next release happens, and it should be named for the new set (e.g. `return-to-ravnica`).
+When a set is nearing release, there should be an additional branch which contains the site as it will be when the release happens, and it should be named for the new set (e.g. `return-to-ravnica`).
 This branch should be in a state that allows `master` to be fast-forwarded when a merge happens at 00:00 on release day.